MattBixley/eri-support-docs/docs/Using_eRI/Running_Jobs_on_eRI/Slurm_Interactive_Sessions.md

      will permanently cancel that interactive session and remove it from the queue, whether it has started or not.

-1. Log in to a Mahuika, Māui or Māui-ancil login node.
+1. Log in to eRI login node.
 2. Start up `tmux` or `screen`.

 ## Modifying an existing interactive session